UNCRC – Rights Respecting Schools

 Article 12 – Respecting the views of the child

 This is ensuring that every child has the right to express their views, feelings and wishes and to have their views considered and taken seriously.

 Already our students have contributed to our annual survey where 90% of students responded.
 We have held a whole College vote to decide if we are changing the title of the House Cup and on 8th November we are holding a joint debate with Year 10 from JCG and VCJ.
 The motion for our debate is ‘This house believes that technology is making life better not worse’ and we look forward to seeing the outcome from this.

 ARTICLE OF THE MONTH – DECEMBER:

 Every child has the right to the best possible health.
 Governments must provide good quality health care, clean water, nutritious food, and a clean environment and education on health and well-being so that children can stay healthy.
 Richer countries must help poorer countries achieve this.

 Therefore, throughout December we will learn how to keep ourselves and each other healthy.
 We will continue to learn more about our environment and how we can protect it which includes looking after our campus and trying to recycle wherever and whenever we can.

 UNCRC 30th Anniversary

-Finally, this year on 20th November it is the 30th anniversary of the convention.
-Therefore, the week beginning 18th November we will be celebrating Rights Respecting Week.
-This will include a Rights Respecting curriculum day so, throughout this day, children’s rights will be explored in our different lessons allowing us to learn more about them.
-We will also hold our annual IWA International Food Festival to raise cultural awareness whilst sharing diverse cuisine of different nationalities that our students represent and to raise much needed funds for the Crossover International Academy in Ghana.
+Finally, this year on 20th November it was the 30th anniversary of the convention.
+To celebrate we held Rights Respecting Week which started on 18th November.
+This included a Rights Respecting curriculum day where, throughout this day, children’s rights were explored in our different lessons allowing us to learn more about them.
+We also held our annual IWA International Food Festival to raise cultural awareness and share diverse cuisine of different nationalities that our students represent.
+During this event over 40 countries were represented and we raised over £1400 for the Crossover International Academy in Ghana.